swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/adding-images.md

 - term `sloth~dark.png`: An image that's specific to dark mode, but is display-scale independent.
 - term `sloth~dark@2x.png`: An image that's specific to dark mode and the 2x display scale.

-> Important: You must store images you include in your documentation in a documentation catalog.
+> Important: Include the image files in your documentation catalog.
 For more information, see <doc:documenting-a-swift-framework-or-package>.

-To add an image, use an exclamation mark (`!`), a set of square brackets (`[]`), and a set of parentheses (`()`).
+To add an image, use an exclamation mark (`!`), a set of brackets (`[]`), and a set of parentheses (`()`).

-Add a description of what the image shows between the square brackets.
-Screen readers read this text aloud.
-Provide enough detail to allow people with impaired vision to understand what the image shows.
+Within the brackets, add a description of the image.
+This text, otherwise known as _alternative text_, is used by screen readers for people who have vision difficulties.
+Provide enough detail to describe the image so that people can understand what the image shows.

 Within the parentheses, include only the image name.
 Omit the appearance, display scale, and file extension components.
-Don't include the path to the image, even if you store the image in a folder in the documentation catalog.
+Don't include the path to the image.

 ```markdown
 ![A sloth hanging off a tree.](sloth)